KaranSingh52ED/project-management-saas/README.md

 ### 2. Set Up Environment Variables

-Create a `.env` file in the root of your project and configure these variables:
+Create the `.env` variables to your root directories by following `.env.example`

 ```plaintext
 PORT=8000